Crappie Fishing

 Crappie can be caught using a variety of methods.

-More Useful Crappie Tips
+Additional Crappie Fishing Tips

 I also have often discovered that once I start catching a couple, it's wise to be aware of that.
 The reason is because they are a schooling fish.
 So it's not uncommon to start banging them out, one after another.
 Before you know it, the ice chest is full and you're ready to have a fish fry cook out with your buddies.